machawk1/parallelising-python/README.md

     [2, 3, 4, 5, 6, 7, 8, 9, 10, 11]

-Here we see how Joblib can help us parallelise simple for loops.
+Here we see how Joblib can help us parallelize simple for loops.
 We wrap what we wish to compute in a function and use it in a list comprehension.
 The `n_jobs` argument specifies how many processes to spawn.
 If it is a positive number (1, 2, 4, etc.) then it is the number of processes to spawn and if it is a negative number then joblib will spawn (n_cpu_threads + 1 - n_processes).
 Thus `n_jobs=-1` will spawn as many processes as there are CPU threads available, `n_jobs=-2` will spawn n-1 CPU threads, etc.

 I recommend setting `n_jobs=-2` so you have one CPU thread free to surf the web while you run hard-core experiments on your computer.